![]() |

 We see dirt, Ashes to ashes, dust to dust, that which lived |

-Now, after years of observation and Maya Angelou |
+Now, after years of Maya Angelou |

 Morris Estrin, my grandfather, in my parent's backyard looking at my grandmother, Ida, on their 50th wedding anniversary. |